t2548568/HelloWorld/README.md

 The project serves as a starting point for the [hands-on SpatialOS product demo](https://spatialos.improbable.io/docs/reference/latest/tutorials/helloworld/hello-world).

-The main documentation for SpatialOS can be found by clicking on [this link](https://spatialos.improbable.io/docs/reference/latest/index).
+The main documentation for SpatialOS can be found [here](https://spatialos.improbable.io/docs/reference/latest/index).

+If you run into problems, or want to give us feedback, please visit the [SpatialOS forums](https://forums.improbable.io/).

 #### To use the repository